Vaibhavwani11/FAQ_Bot/README.md

- # an educational webiste having FAQ bot created using Azure Bot services and deployed on azure using azure web apps.
+ <h3> an educational webiste having FAQ bot created using Azure Bot services and deployed on azure using azure web apps.</h3>
 Industry:
 Ed-Tech